March Madness 2018

 A mother of two young children contacted us because of a mold concern.
 Here is her story:

 “Mold is growing on the sheet rock in my bathroom.
 I’ve sprayed it down with bleach and cleaning solution a number of times, but it always seems to grow right back”!
 It measures about 25 sq ft in total.
 My husband says he can cut out the affected sheet rock and hang new sheet rock, but I’m afraid of he and my children getting sick.
 What should we do?

 According to EPA Guidelines, what type of Containment and Personal Protective Equipment (PPE) are suggested to remediate 25 sq feet of mold?

 There is no practical way to eliminate all mold and mold spores in the indoor environment; the way to control indoor mold growth is to control moisture.
 Molds can be found almost anywhere; they can grow on virtually any substance, providing moisture is present.
 They can grow on wood, paper, carpet, and foods – this is why when you leave open bread on a counter, it begins to become moldy in a few days.
 Mold is a part of our everyday environment.

 You definitely don't want to eat off this silverware right now

-In April SERVPRO of SW San Jose helped a customer dealing with a type of puff-back from his furnace.
+In November SERVPRO of SW San Jose helped a customer dealing with a type of puff-back from his furnace.
 It was a townhouse rental property with a long-term tenant, no maintenance emergencies in almost 10 years .... sounds like an in deal tenant yes?

-In April, the tenant called to report ash streaming out of all the vents like an incinerator!
+In November, the tenant called to report ash streaming out of all the vents like an incinerator!
 When I arrived for the inspection I found that the tenant had not changed the filter in 2 years!

 We had to treat this type of contanimation exactly as we would treat a smoke damage cleanup.
 It required 100% wipedown of structure and contents, HVAC cleaning, and then extensive floor cleaning.